 Students also attend lectures on a daily basis.
 Both lectures and lab rotations are accompanied by frequent written, oral and practical examinations.
 The entire clinical course is concluded with a comprehensive examination.

-Students are selected for admission to the School of Medical Technology on the basis of college performance, aptitude for medical laboratory science, interest, motivation, character, health status and Mississippi residency.
+Students are selected for admission to the School of Medical Laboratory Science on the basis of college performance, aptitude for medical laboratory science, interest, motivation, character, health status and Mississippi residency.
 Student, faculty and employment selection practices are non-discriminatory with respect to race, color, creed, sex, age, disability and national origin.

 For either 4+1 or 3+1 students, academic requirements include successful completion of required courses in the following academic disciplines:

 A cumulative grade point average of 2.70 and a 2.70 math/science GPA are also required.
 In addition, all applicants must successfully complete the Graduate Record Exam (GRE).
 Minimum acceptable GRE scores are 3.0 on the Analytical section and a combined score of 280 on the Verbal and Quantitative sections.
 If the applicant’s native language is not English, successful completion of the TOEFL exam is required.

 Individuals who have met the minimum educational requirements, including GRE and TOEFL exams, seven or more years prior to application must complete additional academic work before qualifying.
 All “updated” academic work must be approved by the Program Director.